vinfreecs/genga/docs/Run.rst

 ----------------------------------------

-A simulation can be restarted from each coordinate output file by using the :literal:`-R` time step console argument or by setting a restart time in the 'param.dat' file.
-Before restarting a simulation things in the param.dat file can be changed if necessary, but the Output name must be the same as in the original run.
+A simulation can be restarted from each coordinate output file by using the :literal:`-R` time step console argument or by setting a restart time in the :ref:`param.dat<ParamFile>` file.
+Before restarting a simulation things in the :ref:`param.dat<ParamFile>` file can be changed if necessary, but the Output name must be the same as in the original run.
 To be able to restart a simulation, the corresponding coordinate output file, the corresponding line in the energy file and the time file, and if used, the corresponding aeGrid file, must exist.
 Note that the data in the Energy-, Collisions-, Ejections-, time- and info-files are not deleted and the new data is added at the end of these files.